 Russian military personnel enter Niger airbase where some U.S. troops remain

+Asked Friday about the Russian deployment, Kremlin spokesperson Dmitry Peskov told reporters in Moscow that Russia was, "developing ties with various African countries in all areas, including in the military one," adding that those nations, "are interested in it, we are also interested in it, and we will continue to develop our relations with African states."

-Before a coup in Niger in July 2023 led to the demand that American troops leave the country, the U.S. used the two bases to fly drones on counterterrorism missions in the Sahel region of Africa.
+Before a coup in Niger in July 2023 led to the demand that American troops leave the country, the U.S. had used the two bases to fly drones on counterterrorism missions across the vast Sahel region of north Africa, where political unrest and weak central governments have allowed terrorist groups, including al Qaeda and affiliates of ISIS, to gain footholds.

-The Russian presence on the base comes as tensions remain high between Washington and Moscow over the ongoing U.S. support for Ukraine's military.
+The Russian presence on the base comes amid soaring tension between Washington and Moscow over U.S. support for Ukraine, more than two years into Russia's ongoing invasion of the neighboring country.

-A few months after the coup, the ruling junta asked French forces to leave and turned to the Russian mercenary group Wagner for security assistance.

-In October, Washington officially designated the military takeover as a coup, which triggered U.S. laws restricting the military support and aid that it can provide to Niger.
+In October, Washington officially designated the military takeover a coup, triggering U.S. laws that restrict the provision of military support and aid to Niger.
 Since then, diplomatic efforts to restore ties with Niger have been unsuccessful.

+The region around Niger has experienced six successful coups over the last three years alone.
+Guinea, Mali and Burkina Faso's ruling juntas have all issued statements of support for Niger's new military leaders.
+Burkina Faso and Mali were the first to turn to the Russian mercenary firm previously known as the Wagner Group for military training and support.

+A few months after Niger's coup, its ruling junta also asked French forces to leave and turned to Wagner, now controlled by the Russian state, for security assistance.

 Until recently, Washington considered Niger a key partner and ally in a region swept by coups in recent years, investing millions of dollars in the Agadez base, which has been critical to U.S. counterterrorism operations in the Sahel.
 The U.S. also has invested hundreds of millions of dollars in training Niger's military since it began operations there in 2013.